freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-a.md

 ## User Stories

-1. You should see a `div` element with a red background, white text, a font size of `32px`, center aligned, and bold.
+1. You should see a `div` element with a `red` background, `white` text, a font size of `32px`, center aligned, and `bold`.

-1. The CSS of the `div` element should be added externaly by using a type selector.
+1. The CSS of the `div` element should be added externally by using a type selector.

-1. You should see a `p` element with a green background, white text, and a font size of `18px`.
+1. You should see a `p` element with a `green` background, `white` text, and a font size of `18px`.

-1. The CSS of the `p` element should be added internaly by using a type selector.
+1. The CSS of the `p` element should be added internally by using a type selector.

 1. You should see a `button` element with an orange background and a font size of `18px`.